PyEncode: An Open-Source Library for Structured Quantum State Preparation: Motivation

+Throughout, $N = 2^m$ denotes the vector length on an $m$-qubit register; $s$ is the number of nonzero amplitudes (sparsity), $d$ the polynomial degree, and $k$ the Hamming weight for Dicke states.
+Per-pattern parameters (the interval bounds $k_s$, $k_e$, the ratio $r$, the amplitude $c$, and so on) are defined with each constructor in Section~\ref{sec:patterns}.

-The same bottleneck appears across quantum chemistry, where fault-tolerant phase estimation requires the PREP oracle to amplitude-encode the Pauli coefficient vector of the Hamiltonian~\cite{childs2018,babbush2018}, and in quantum Monte Carlo, where amplitude estimation achieves a quadratic speedup only if the probability distribution can be loaded efficiently~\cite{montanaro2015,Herbert2022}.
+Amplitude encoding, also known as state preparation~\cite{weigold2021}, is a well-known bottleneck~\cite{aaronson2015}: for encoding a vector of length $N = 2^m$, general state preparation requires $\bigO{2^m}$ gates, erasing any algorithmic speedup.
+The same bottleneck appears across quantum chemistry, where fault-tolerant phase estimation requires the PREP oracle to amplitude-encode the coefficient vector of the Hamiltonian~\cite{childs2018,babbush2018}, and in quantum Monte Carlo, where amplitude estimation achieves a quadratic speedup only if the probability distribution can be loaded efficiently~\cite{montanaro2015,Herbert2022}.

 However, what is common to all of these settings is that the vector to be encoded is rarely arbitrary.
-In computational mechanics, $\mathbf{f}$ is a discretized load or source term with a known mathematical form --- a sinusoidal mode, a uniform pressure, a point force.
-In quantum chemistry, the Pauli coefficient vector of a translationally invariant Hamiltonian takes only a small number of distinct values.
+In computational mechanics, the force often has a known mathematical form: a sinusoidal mode, a uniform pressure, a point force.
+For lattice Hamiltonians in quantum chemistry and condensed matter, such as the Fermi--Hubbard and Heisenberg models, translational invariance collapses the Pauli coefficient vector to a small number of distinct values.
 In quantum finance, the discretized probability distribution is piecewise constant.

 \begin{mdframed}[backgroundcolor=highlightblue, linecolor=codeblue, linewidth=0.8pt, innertopmargin=4pt, innerbottommargin=4pt, innerleftmargin=6pt, innerrightmargin=6pt]